swidler/roam-python/README.md

 modern sample

-    this is currently loaded from a text file
+    This is currently loaded from a text file:
+    Download bone5.zip from http://carmelab.huji.ac.il/data.html and unzip into script directory.

 Running the script